 Here are some helpful tips to install addons and mods found at YSFHQ and abroad!

 Most addons are in .ZIP files, however some are .RAR.
-We recommend installing WinRAR for downloading both types of these files.
+We recommend installing 7Zip or WinRAR for downloading both types of these files.
 It also serves as a great and efficient way to zip up folders for you to upload your own addons!
 You can learn how to find addons here!

-Find where YSFLIGHT is installed.
-This is the folder with the YSFlight executables used to launch the game.
-Usually, it is located at C:/Users/[username]/Documents/YSFLIGHT.COM/YSFLIGHT.
-If you launch the game from a shortcut, right click it and open file location.
+- For Windows, this is the folder with the YSFlight executables used to launch the game.
+Typically it is located at C:/Users/[username]/Documents/YSFLIGHT.COM/YSFLIGHT.

 3. Drag and Drop